OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 ### `child` condition

 This defines an array of nested conditions.
 An element must have at least one child element which in turn matches at least one of the inner conditions in order to evaluate the outer condition to true.
+The negated variant `!child` basically means "match any element that doesn't have a child which matches the nested conditions".

 Note that this condition field does not make sense for every OSM element:
 - *Nodes* cannot have children.